-4.7 Health Safety and Wellbeing Consultants (HS&W) Consultants
+4.6 Health Safety and Wellbeing (HS&W)

-- Advising Managers and Health and Safety Representatives (HSRs) of WorkCover educational resources available regarding issues of bullying and harassment - Receiving reports of bullying and harassment from workers - Consulting with the workgroup on identified issues or concerns and referring to organisational resources for support and assistance - Undertaking bullying and harassment cultural risk assessments.
+- Advising Managers and Health, Safety and Wellbeing representatives of WorkCover educational resources available regarding issues of bullying and harassment - Receiving reports of bullying and harassment from workers - Consulting with the workgroup on identified issues or concerns and referring to organisational resources for support and assistance - Undertaking bullying and harassment cultural risk assessments.

-- To be treated appropriately by all SESLHD staff in line with the NSW Health core values and the SESLHD organisational values. - To be supported by SESLHD managers in promoting a positive workplace culture and in complaint handling action concerning bullying and harassment.
+- To be treated appropriately by all SESLHD staff in line with the NSW Health CORE values. - To be supported by SESLHD managers in promoting a positive workplace culture and in complaint handling action concerning bullying and harassment.